maptiler/qgis-maptiler-plugin/README.md

 <img src='imgs/readme_03.png'>

 Input a place you want to find and press return-key.
-MapTiler Geocoding API response list of locations.
+MapTiler Geocoding API respond a list of locations.
 When you click one of list, the mapcanvas move to it and Geometry added to your project.

 <img src='imgs/readme_04.png'>